 For these reasons, the benefits of vitamin D for the human body are particularly pronounced after 50 years.
 Vitamin complexes help strengthen the bone and nervous system, support the work of blood vessels, heart and brain, protect the body from a wide range of dangerous diseases.

 The benefits of vitamin D for adults is that the substance and its concentration in the body directly affect body weight.
-Scientific studies show that in people with excess weight, the level of the desired substance is markedly reduced.
+Scientific studies show that in people with excess weight, the desired level of Vitamin D is significantly reduced.
 A normal level of vitamin D contributes to maintaining a healthy weight.
-With a tendency to corpulence, it is recommended to closely monitor the indicators of an important substance in the body.
+With a tendency to corpulence, it is recommended to closely monitor the indicators of the important vitamins in the body.

 Despite all the harm from a lack of substance, its overabundance does not bring anything good either.
-An overdose of vitamin D is expressed in weight loss and redness of the eyes, discomfort in the muscles and poor appetite.
+Note that an overdose of vitamin D may cause weight loss and eye redness.
+It may also cause discomfort in the muscles and poor appetite.
 Vomiting and diarrhea are also common.

 You should note that for a pronounced hypervitaminosis this vitamin must accumulate in the body in significant amounts.

-It is not recommended to take vitamin D if you have problems with:
+It is not a good idea to take vitamin D if you have problems with:

 - hypercalcemia, that is, an excess of the Calcium mineral in the body;